 - An SLA is a testament of professionalism: An MSP agreement will help you stand out from competitors that may not have this document on hand.
 (This especially applies to smaller MSPs that seldom engage in this benchmark practice.)
 Having an MSP SLA when your competitors do not will build the client’s trust in your service.

 - An MSP agreement is here to protect you: By setting customer expectations and clearly defining how the business relationship is expected to progress, MSPs can safeguard their interests against pestering clients by strictly adhering to what the MSP agreement entails.
 Moreover, MSP SLAs can be used to support your stance during legal disputes (for example, when measuring your performance against agreed-upon metrics).

 MSP SLAs can be customized to address customers’ unique requirements.
 However, an MSP agreement that promises to remain effective in the long run must be made up of the following components:

 - The Scope of Services: This comprehensively defines the product/services that the MSP shall offer to the customer in addition to the support which will be rendered to them in terms of human resources.
-This section must also present a detailed overview of the servers and software systems that come under the agreement in order to avoid issues in the future.
+This section must also present a detailed overview of the servers and software systems that come under the agreement to avoid issues in the future.

-- Service Availability: This area defines how service outages will be managed during scheduled maintenance and unforeseen circumstances.
+- Service Availability: This area of an MSP agreement defines how service outages will be managed during scheduled maintenance and unforeseen circumstances.
 It is recommended that customers and MSPs come up with service availability goals at this stage.
 Moreover, operating hours and response and resolution goals should be mutually agreed upon, depending on the severity of issues.
 (As an example, immediate response in case of shutdown as a result of a critical issue should stand at one to two hours.)
 However, other situations that are classified as important or informational can have response times of four hours and one business day (respectively).